-You can use any of these terms in a Boolean Keyword search of your topic.
-For example: jefferson and correspondence.
-In addition, consult Kresge Library's Primary Sources Research Guide for free, online primary source collections.
+You can use any of these terms in a Boolean Keyword search of your topic in the catalog.
+For example: eisenhower and correspondence.

 A very effective research strategy is to consult the reference lists and bibliographies of books and journal articles that you find; these bibliographies should help you identify other valuable materials on your topic.
 Your next step is to determine whether KL owns that book or journal article.

 e.g.: Suppose you find the following citation in the bibliography of a book or article you're reading: